Felipe Zapata is a nom de plume.

 I have since married (third time’s the charm), become a Mexican citizen, built a big home painted red on the outskirts of a Colonial town high in the Sierra and learned español.

-Though I mention Mexico on occasion, I prefer to address other topics, primarily political and cultural issues from a common-sense perspective.
+Though I write about Mexico, I prefer to address other topics, primarily political and cultural issues from a common-sense perspective.
 I am politically conservative with no church element, which is to say a sort of libertarian.
-I support drug legalization, abortion rights and euthanasia.
+I support drug legalization, abortion rights (with limits) and euthanasia.
 Contrary to popular opinion, I see these as conservative stances.

 They are conservative positions because conservatives/libertarians favor individual liberty and freedom from government interference in most matters.

 Were I to embrace an organized religion, it would be Buddhism.